 If your child struggles to manage their emotions, acts out in the classroom, has trouble listening, seems disconnected, has problems at school, has difficulty doing homework, has trouble making and keeping friends, uses drugs or alcohol, then child therapy and teen therapy will help.

-Stop worrying about your child and take the first step toward a different future with child therapy.
+Stop worrying about your child and take the first step toward a different future.

 Many children have difficulty understanding what they are feeling or how to manage their emotions.
 When this happens, children frequently behave in ways that may be difficult for them to understand and manage what they are experiencing.

 - Complain of frequent stomach aches to avoid school?

 - Become angry “for no reason at all?”